spy-js/spy-js/README.md

 * tracing https websites is not supported at the moment
 * integrated windows authentication is not supported

+For windows users: avast antivirus may suspect spy-js.exe and run it in sandbox that sometimes causes proxy settings not being reset back after exiting spy-js.exe first time, this issue will be fixed in future.
+Technically spy-js.exe is just a convenience utility and is not required to run spy-js, so if you have any issues with it, for now you can just configure proxy settings manually (or script setting them) and run [node spy.js] from command line.

 #### License
 Documentation and code samples in this repository are licensed under MIT.